 For more information, visit dss.mo.gov/covid-19.

-The Governor encourages residents of Montana to wear cloth masks or face coverings in public.
+The phased approach to reopening Montana is no longer in force.
+Residents are encouraged to wear cloth masks or face coverings in public.
 Employers should develop and implement appropriate policies for social distancing and protective equipment, temperature checks and/or symptom screening, sanitation, and use and disinfection of high-traffic areas.

 For more information, visit covid19.mt.gov.